djccarew/app-modernization-helm-lab/README.md

 ### Step 4: Add your repo to the IBM Cloud Private list of repos

-1. In your terminal window type the following command, substituting your logged in  username for [uname] as the repo name  and your github username for [ghuname]  **Note**: Your repo name must be unique across the IBM Cloud Private  Cluster
+1. In your terminal window type the following command, substituting your logged in  username for $USER as the repo name  and your github username for [ghuname]  **Note**: Your repo name must be unique across the IBM Cloud Private  Cluster
 ```
+   # Substitute your github username for [ghuname]
-   helm repo add [uname]-repo https://[ghuname].github.io/app-modernization-legacy-jee-app/charts
+   helm repo add $USER-repo https://[ghuname].github.io/app-modernization-legacy-jee-app/charts
 ```

 ### Step 5: Deploy the legacy JEE app from your new Helm repo

-1. In your terminal window type the following command, substituting your logged in  username for [uname] and your ICP namespace for [yournamespace].  **Note**: Helm charts can be deployed multiple  times but each deployment must have a unique name
+1. In your terminal window type the following command, substituting your logged in  username for $USER and your ICP namespace for [yournamespace].  **Note**: Helm charts can be deployed multiple  times but each deployment must have a unique name
 ```
-   # substitute your user name for [uname] (eg user04)
-   helm install --namespace [yournamespace] --name liberty-starter-[uname] [uname]-repo/liberty-starter-[uname] --tls
+   helm install --name liberty-starter-$USER $USER-repo/liberty-starter-$USER --tls
 ```

 ### Step 6: Launch your deployed app